 Our team has pioneered this approach since 2010.
 Recent studies of importance from TGen and others support analysis of both tumor and normal specimens.

 The data from this research suggests that matched tumor-normal sequencing analyses are essential for precise identification and interpretation of somatic and germline alterations, having important implications for the diagnostic and therapeutic management of cancer patients.

 GEM ExTra Test Details

-- Whole Exome sequencing—to identify point mutations, amplifications, deletions, and fusions in the full set of protein-coding genes and in therapeutically actionable non-coding regions (e.g., TERT promoter, common translocation junctions).
+- Whole Exome sequencing—to identify point mutations, amplifications and deletions, and translocations/structural variants in the full set of protein-coding genes and in therapeutically actionable non-coding regions (e.g., TERT promoter, common translocation junctions).

 - Whole Transcriptome sequencing—to identify the expression of RNA transcripts that may guide therapy (e.g., targetable gene fusions).

 - Tumor/normal exome subtraction—to help clearly distinguish somatic mutation from benign background variation.

 - Results are presented in single, integrated report with a cover page summarizing potentially clinically actionable findings, including:

 - On- and off-label therapeutic options, including contra-indicated drugs

 - Markers to help guide checkpoint inhibitor therapy (MSI, TMB, and optional PD-L1 IHC)